Zezoo123/DeFi-Arbitrage-and-Prediction-Tool/README.md

 In my_model.py you will find a model which I create using a hybrid approach to predict prices. my_model.py is much more advanced than the lstm and uses a combination of <i>ISOMAP</i> and <i>UMAP</i> features which are then gridsearched using the Random Forest Regressor (RF) and the Gradient Boosting Regressor (GBR).

+## Arbitrage

+In the arbitrage directory you can find a script smart_contract.py which uses functions from different files under the fetch folder, to generate the current prices on different exchanges.